xueyikun/LWP/README.md

-A music playback site that can communicate and share music with others and play music.
+A music playback site that can play music and communicate and share music with others.